-CTE National Standards: Council for Agricultural Education 31.03 Identify acceptable employee hygiene habits.
-31.04 Describe the importance of industry certifications.
-32.0 Examine the scope of the food industry by valuating local and global polices, trends, and customs for food production.
-The student will be able to: FPP.04.01 32.01 Research and summarize examples of policy and legislation that affect food products and processing systems in the United States and around the world (e.g., labeling, GMOs, biosecurity, food system policy, dietary guidelines, etc.).
-FPP.04.01.01.a 32.02 Analyze the similarities and differences amongst policies and legislation that affect the food products and processing system in the U.S. or around the world.
-FPP.04.01.01.b 32.03 Articulate and defend a personal point of view on policies and legislation that affect the food products and processing system in the U.S. or around the world.
-FPP.04.01.01.c 32.04 Examine the impact of consumer trends on food products and processing practices (e.g., health and nutrition, organic, information about food products, local food movements, farm-to-fork supply chains, food system transparency, etc.).
-FPP.04.01.02.a.
-32.05 Devise and implement a strategy to create food products that meet a specific consumer trend in a specific market.
-FPP.04.01.02.c.
+CTE Standards and Benchmarks National Standards: Council for Agricultural Education 31.03 Identify acceptable employee hygiene habits.
+31.04 Evaluate the importance of industry certifications.
+32.0 Examine the scope of the food industry by evaluating local and global polices, trends, and customs for foo production.
+The student will be able to: FPP.04.01 32.01 Research and summarize examples of policy and legislation that affect food products and processi systems in the United States and around the world (e.g., labeling, GMOs, biosecurity, food system dietary guidelines, etc.).
+32.02 Analyze the similarities and differences amongst policies and legislation that affect the food product processing system in the U.S. or around the world. ets and FPP.04.01.01.b 32.03 Articulate and defend a personal point of view on policies and legislation that affect the food product processing system in the U.S. or around the world. cts and FPP.04.01.01.c 32.04 Examine the impact of consumer trends on food products and processing practices (e.g., health an nutrition, organic, information about food products, local food movements, farm-to-fork supply chair system transparency, etc.).
+32.05 Devise and implement a strategy to create food products that meet a specific consumer trend in a market. specific FPP.04.01.02.c.
 32.06 Compare and contrast cultural differences regarding food products and processing practices.
 FPP.04.01.03.a.
 32.07 Analyze food production and distribution outcomes based on cultural customs.
 FPP.04.01.03.b 32.08 Propose and implement culturally sensitive food processing and distribution practices.
 FPP.04.01.03.c